The lineage of Gojushiho

 Kenwa Mabuni not only studied with Anko Itosu and Kanryo Higaonna, but also with Chomo Hanashiro when Mabuni was a student at Okinawa’s Prefectural First Middle School, as you can read in ‘Ancient Okinawa Martial Arts - Volume 2’ by Patrick McCarthy: “In 1902, a just 13 years of age, Mabuni first started learning Toudi-jutsu directly under the eminent master Itosu Anko.
 Mabuni studied at the old master’s home in Shuri, but later went on to learn from Hanashiro Chomo (1869 - 1945), while Mabuni was a student at Okinawa’s Prefectural First Middle School.”

-Now if we look at the Shito-Ryu version of Gojushiho, it has more similarities with the versions of Gojushiho in the Hanashiro / Nakama lineage, than it has with version of Gojushiho in the Anbun Tokuda lineage.
-(Like the Shidokan version of Gojushiho.)
+Now if we look at the Shito-Ryu version of Gojushiho, it has more similarities with the versions of Gojushiho in the Anbun Tokuda lineage (like the Shidokan version of Gojushiho), than it has with version of Gojushiho in the in the Hanashiro / Nakama lineage.

-That made me think that Kenwa Mabuni may have learned Gojushiho from Chomo Hanashiro, and not from Anko Itosu.
+That made me think that Kenwa Mabuni may have learned Gojushiho from someone in the Kentsu Yabu lineage (or directly from Kentsu Yabu himself) and not from Anko Itosu or Chomo Hanashiro.
 (May have learned.
 Not: learned.)

 The Shito-Ryu version of Gojushiho